nicknguyen-cs/asset_download/README.md

 node asset.export.js

 This is a quick PoC and will store a single folder down.
 Modifications can be made using the management SDK to build fully nested folders.

+**DISCLAIMER** Not production code ready, but an example and brute approach to downloading assets from Contentstack.